 What you can do:

-If you’re having troubles falling and staying asleep, it’s worth looking into adding supplements to your nightly routine.
-Persona’s Sound Slumber program includes supplements that work with your body utilizing different cycles to encourage it to create and maintain its natural sleep rhythm.
+If you’re having trouble falling and staying asleep, it’s worth looking into adding supplements to your nightly routine.

 What you can do:

-Make sure you are getting a decent amount of fermented foods in your diet like yogurt, kombucha, sauerkraut, tempeh, and miso.
-Culturelle® Probiotics contain LGG, the most clinically studied probiotic strain that helps restore good bacteria in the gut.
+Make sure you are getting a decent amount of fermented foods in your diet like yogurt, kombucha, sauerkraut, tempeh and miso.
+Or consider adding a probiotic supplement to your daily routine.